 Our businesses are in highly competitive industries, and we may not be able to maintain or increase our current revenue due to such competition.
 The live music industry competes with other forms of entertainment for consumers' discretionary spending and within this industry we compete with other venues to book artists, and, in the markets in which we promote music concerts, we face competition from other promoters and venue operators.
 Our competitors compete with us for key employees who have relationships with popular music artists and who have a history of being able to book such artists for concerts and tours.
 These competitors may engage in more extensive development efforts, undertake more far-reaching marketing campaigns, adopt more aggressive pricing policies and make more attractive offers to existing and potential artists.
 Due to increasing artist influence and competition to attract and maintain artist clients, we may enter into agreements on terms that are less favorable to us, which could negatively impact our financial results.
 Our competitors may develop services, advertising options or music venues that are equal or superior to those we provide or that achieve greater market acceptance and brand recognition than we achieve.
-Within the live music industry, our artist management business also competes with numerous other artists management companies and individual managers in the United States alone, both to discover new and emerging artists and to represent established artists.
+Within the live music industry, our artist management business also competes with numerous other artist management companies and individual managers in the United States alone, both to discover new and emerging artists and to represent established artists.
 Across the live music industry, it is possible that new competitors may emerge and rapidly acquire significant market share.

 Our ticketing business faces significant competition from other national, regional and local primary ticketing service providers to secure new and retain existing clients on a continuous basis.
 Additionally, we face significant and increasing challenges from companies that sell self-ticketing systems and from clients who choose to self-ticket, through the integration of such systems into their existing operations or the acquisition of primary ticket services providers or by increasing sales through venue box offices and season and subscription sales.
 We also face competition in the resale of tickets from resale marketplaces and from other ticket resellers with online distribution capabilities.
-The advent of new technology, particularly as it relates to online ticketing services business to decline.
+The advent of new technology, particularly as it relates to online ticketing, has amplified this competition.
+The intense competition that we face in the ticketing industry could cause the volume of our ticketing services business to decline.
 As we are also a content provider and venue operator we may face direct competition with our prospective or current primary ticketing clients, who primarily include live event content providers.
-This direct competition with our prospective or current primary ticketing clients, who primarily include live event content providers.
-This direct competition with our prospective or current primary ticketing clients, which could adversely affect our business, financial condition and results of operations.
+This direct competition with our prospective or current primary ticketing clients could result in a decline in the number of ticketing clients we have and a decline in the volume of our ticketing business, which could adversely affect our business, financial condition and results of operations.